Key takeaways

 A strong long-term plan should include:

-The best plan is not the one that destroys you for six weeks.
 It is the one that helps you get stronger while keeping you capable enough to keep going.

 At NeuForm, training is not just about short-term results.